hannajiangg/326-Group-Project/README.md

     /src: Coding files

+      *note: `client/schema.js` is used by server and client, since it contains shared information*

       /client: HTML, CSS, and javascript files related to the frontend of the application

       /docs: Folder with milestone-1 document